GPII/universal/documentation/AuthorizationService.md

 * **return:** The user selected preferences if the authorization decision id is valid.
 Otherwise, return `unknown`.

 #### getUserUnauthorizedClientsForUser(userId)
 * **description**: Get a list of all the clients that haven't been authorized by the user.
+At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
-* **return:** An array of objects.
-Each object contains these information of an unauthorized client: the client name, the OAuth2 client id.
++ **return:** An object.
+This object contains arrays of unauthorized client information.
+Each array is keyed by the corresponding client type.

+For onboarded solution clients, the client information contains:
++ The client name
++ The solution id

+For web preferences consumer clients, the client information contains:
++ The client name
++ The OAuth2 client id

 An example:
 ```
-[
 {
-        clientName: "Client A",
-        oauth2ClientId: "client_A"
+    "onboardedSolutionClient": [{
+        "clientName": "Windows Magnifier",
+        "solutionId": "net.gpii.windows.magnifier"
     },
     ...
+    ],
+    "webPrefsConsumerClient": [{
+        "clientName": "Service A",
+        "oauth2ClientId": "org.chrome.cloud4chrome"
+    },
+    ...
     ]
+}
 ```

 #### grantWebPrefsConsumerAuthorization(userId, clientId, redirectUri, selectedPreferences)